bosankus/PollingEngine/docs/ci-setup.md

    - signing.keyId=YOUR_KEY_ID
    - signing.password=YOUR_GPG_PASSPHRASE
    - signing.key=-----BEGIN PGP PRIVATE KEY BLOCK-----\n...\n-----END PGP PRIVATE KEY BLOCK-----
+   # Optional legacy path (not recommended): if you have a key ring file, you can set
+   # signing.secretKeyRingFile=/path/to/your_secret.gpg
+   # The build will load it into memory; no
+   `gpg` binary is required.
+Do NOT set signing.useGpg unless you want to use system gpg.
-   - ossrhUsername=YOUR_SONATYPE_USERNAME
+    - mavenCentralUsername=YOUR_CENTRAL_PORTAL_USERNAME
-   - ossrhPassword=YOUR_SONATYPE_PASSWORD
+    - mavenCentralPassword=YOUR_CENTRAL_PORTAL_PASSWORD

-2. Dry-run a local publish to Sonatype staging (optional):
+2. Dry-run a local publish (legacy direct):
-   - ./gradlew :pollingengine:publishToSonatype closeAndReleaseSonatypeStagingRepository
+    - ./gradlew :pollingengine:publish

 3. Generate docs locally:
    - ./gradlew :pollingengine:dokkaHtml